 Holistic medicine seeks to treat the body as a whole, rather than just the symptoms of a disorder.
 This makes it a powerful and effective method of combating illness.
-Skin allergies in particular are ideal for treatment with holistic methods.
-For people who have “tried everything” but are still dealing with unsightly or uncomfortable skin allergies, holistic approaches are an indispensible alternative.
+Dealing with skin allergies, in particular, are ideal for treatment with holistic methods.
+For people who have “tried everything” but are still dealing with unsightly or uncomfortable skin reactions, holistic approaches are an indispensable alternative.

 Targeting the Cause of Skin Allergies